andryuha77/Theory_of_Algorithms/README.md

 ```
 #### Solution steps:
 This problem was easy to complete by slightly modifying the previous solution to number 7 problem.
-* Defined function chse that takes three lists
+* Defined function chse that takes three lists.
-* if the value of list x null, return empty space
+* if the value of list x null, return empty space.
 * Then go thru statement and check if the list x contains 0 or 1 respectively adding necessary values to the new list.

 ---